jbreeden/lamina/README.md

 rb-chrome is similar in spirit to node-webkit, or atom-shell.
 It provides a Chromium shell for your application's UI.
 This lets you develop your UI like a web app, while giving you access to the underlying system like a native app.

-Currently only a client-server mode is availabe.
-In client-server mode, your Ruby code runs in a web server, and your UI talks to it by the usual means (ajax, web sockets, etc).
-The browser and server are both started automatically when you run `rb-chrome` in the directory containing your application. rb-chrome takes care of associating the processes so that if the browser is closed by the user or OS, the server exits as well.

-A server-less mode is in development.
-In this mode your ruby code will execute in the same process as the browser.
-This eliminates the need for a web server, but does involve learning some new APIs.

 App Structure
 -------------